xero/moebius-web/README.md

 When choosing the area to shade the background color is chosen from the area directly under the cursor, and this includes 'half-block' pixels.
 For instance, if a single text-character has a different color in both the upper and lower half of the glyph, then clicking on either the top of the bottom of the glyph will choose a different background color for shading.
 Attribute conflicts are resolved by shifting the background color to the lower palette.

+# Vertical Block mode ('v' key):

+Toggles between left and right-handed vertical blocks, operates in the same way as shading mode.

 # Dot mode ('d' key):

 Works exactly as the shading mode, but reselecting the option will cycle through small and large variations.

+# Grid mode ('g' key):

+Turns on and off, and toggles between, two different types of grids, 'Light' and 'Dark'.
+The light grid is has higher visibility on darker backgrounds, but less pronounced on lighter backgrounds.
+The opposite is true for the dark grid.

 # Undo ('z'):